 Of course, it’s also the stuff of nightmares.
 Another word for “raw” is “crude”, which is how Keith Law described him in his prospect rankings this year.

 He still listed him as #76 overall, though.

 When does the roulette wheel stop?

 If you listen to Law, not very soon.
 Law posited that Stewart could be “a good five years away from the majors.”
 That would likely mean putting in a full year at Low-A Cedar Rapids this year.
-Then he would spend another year each at Fort Myers, New Britain and Rochester, as well as maybe a repeat year as he irons out some things a la Trevor May or Alex Meyer.
-Or – shudder – losing a year to an injury like Kyle Gibson or Alex Wimmers.
+Then he would spend another year at Fort Myers, New Britain and Rochester, as well as maybe a repeat year as he irons some things out ala Trevor May or Alex Meyer.
+(Or – shudder – losing a year to an injury ala Kyle Gibson or Alex Wimmers.)
 That means waiting until 2018 or 2019.
 Ugh.

 I suspect that might induce a little grumbling for those interested in a more Kershawesome path to the majors.
 When the Dodgers drafted Clayton Kershaw seventh overall in 2006, they also started him in rookie leagues, just like the Twins did Stewart last year.
 And they started him the next year in Low-A, just like Stewart probably will this year.

 But that’s where things changed.
 After dominating Low A for 20 starts, Los Angeles promoted Kershaw straight to AA to end the season.
 The next years, he began the season in AA, made 11 starts, and was promoted to the majors as a 20-year-old.

 That’s super-aggressive for any team, let alone the Twins.
 If Stewart strikes out 134 batters in 97 innings like Kershaw did in the Midwest League, then maybe it’s worth some debate.
 But given the Twins history, Stewart’s initial condition and a healthy dose of caution, Law’s scenario is far more likely.
 Put the over/under at July of 2018 for now.